Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 - on knowledge and time constrains you have.
 - on availablity of previous code and libraries.

 A lot of nuclear physics is nowadays in the regime of high-performance computing, but there is a lot of physics to be done with pen-and-paper, or computationally trivial codes.
+This will impact the choice of language and paradigm.

 In my group the big guns are: